gwpy/gwpy/docs/table/io.rst

    ...     columns=["end_time", "snr", "chisq"],
    ... )

-Similarly to the :ref:`gwpy-table-io-ligolw` format, some processed columns can be specified that are not included in the XML files, but are created on-the-fly.
+Similarly to the :ref:`pdpy-table-io-ligolw` format, some processed columns can be specified that are not included in the XML files, but are created on-the-fly.
-In addition to processed columns support by :ref:`gwpy-table-io-ligolw`, the additional supported processed columns are:
+In addition to processed columns support by :ref:`pdpy-table-io-ligolw`, the additional supported processed columns are:

 - ``mchirp``